shredding/ShopwareCLI/README.md

 The to-be-called action is named `savePluginAction` and it needs a few information about the plugin given as array.
 We pass them to the constructor and can call the controller action.
 It's that easy.

 The last step to do is printing some output.
-Controller are *assigning* the output information to the *View* class, and - normal circumstances assumed - a smarty template or ExtJS will take care of the rendering.
+Controller are *assiLgning* the output information to the *View* class, and - normal circumstances assumed - a smarty template or ExtJS will take care of the rendering.
 We can easily report the action's outcome by retrieving these assignments: